entropicalabs/openqaoa-website/docs/devices/rigetti-qcs.md

 Quantum Cloud Services (QCS) is Rigetti’s quantum cloud computing platform.
 If you don't have a QCS account, you can request one [directly from Rigetti](https://www.rigetti.com/get-quantum).

+!!! note "QPU accessibility"
+    As of writing, Rigetti devices are available **only** through QCS.
+That is, you have to run OpenQAOA within a notebook hosted on QCS.
+You can sign in from the [official QCS website](https://qcs.rigetti.com/sign-in)

 ## Installation and Getting Started